Niterói: Religion

 In the city of Niterói there are several manifest religious doctrines.
 According to the 2010 census, of the total population of Niterói, there were 258,391 Roman Catholic (53%), 97,759 evangelicals (35%) and 34,484 Spiritists (11%).

 According to the division of the Catholic Church in Brazil, Niterói belongs to the Regional Episcopal Council East I of the National Conference of Bishops of Brazil, and the archiepiscopal seat is in the city of Niterói.
-The Archdiocese of Niterói comprises 14 municipalities of the region of the capital and the interior of the State of Rio de Janeiro, forming in total 73 parishes and 1 quasi-parish divided into 6 vicariates.
+The Archdiocese of Niterói comprises 14 municipalities of the region of the capital and the interior of Rio de Janeiro State, forming in total 73 parishes and 1 quasi-parish divided into 6 vicariates.
 There is also the Jewish community integrated to the Israeli Federation of Rio de Janeiro, it also has the most different Protestant creeds, as well as the practice of Buddhism, messianism, Afro-Brazilian religions and others.

 Education

 Niteroi is the seat of the Fluminense Federal University, one of the most important research centers in Brazil.
-It does have other colleges such as ISE La Salle and Cândido Mendes University.
+Other colleges include ISE La Salle and Cândido Mendes University.

 Catholic schools, mainly La Salle Institute and São Vicente de Paulo, are the most traditional elementary and high schools of the city.
 Other important schools are PH, Marília Matoso, Pedro II, Gay Lussac, Instituto Abel, Colégio Nossa Senhora Das Mercês, the Salesian High School, ETE – Henrique Lage (a.k.a.
 Faetec), Oswaldo Cruz Institute and Escola Canadense de Niterói.

-Niterói has the highest Human Development Index (HDI) and best level of literacy in the State of Rio de Janeiro.
+Niterói has the highest Human Development Index (HDI) and best level of literacy in Rio de Janeiro State.